tristancabel/tristancabel.github.io/_posts/2016-02-16-NaN-debugging.markdown

 Hypre PCG finish in 0 iterations with a final res norm of 0
 {% endhighlight %}

-I was then about to start a long and complex debugging to find where did these NaNs come from until I discover this question [stakoverflow fortran NaN](http://stackoverflow.com/questions/5636580/force-gfortran-to-stop-program-at-first-nan) talking about a pretty usefull C function define in **fenv.h**:
+I was about to start a long and complex debugging to find where these NaNs came from when I discovered this question [stakoverflow fortran NaN](http://stackoverflow.com/questions/5636580/force-gfortran-to-stop-program-at-first-nan) talking about a pretty useful C function define in **fenv.h**:
 {% highlight C %} feenableexcept(FE_DIVBYZERO | FE_INVALID | FE_OVERFLOW); {% endhighlight %}

-Putting this in my main, allowed me to get this error :
+Inserting this in my main allowed me to get this error :

 {% highlight bash %}
  *** Process received signal ***